AhmedNnasser11/use-nextjs-search-param/README.md

 ## Example

-You can write any name as key and use it from `useNextjsSearchParams`:
+You can write any name as key and use it from `use-nextjs-search-params`:

 ```typescript
 import useNextjsSearchParams from 'use-nextjs-search-params';